diyaa59/labs/README.md

 ## HeadScale:

-HeadScale is a dynamic VPN solution that allows for peers to communicate with each other directly in a meshed topology to eleminate single point of failure.
+HeadScale is a dynamic VPN solution that allows peers to communicate with each other directly in a meshed topology to eliminate a single point of failure.

 ### Diagram: